k8-proxy/icap-infrastructure/deploy_helm_charts.md

 2. Install `ReadWriteMany` supported persistence volume

 - Create a Google Filestore instance by running below command.
-Make sure the given IP range is not in use.
+Make sure the given IP range is not in use. `Filestore Editor` role is required to create a Filestore instance.
 ```
 gcloud filestore instances create nfs-server \
     --project=<project id> \